webplatform/docs/css/data_types/percentage/index.md

-{{Page_Title}}
+{{Page_Title|&lt;percentage&gt;}}
 {{Flags
 |Checked_Out=No
 }}
 {{Standardization_Status|W3C Recommendation}}
+{{Summary_Section|The <code>&lt;percentage></code> CSS data type represents a number of measurement relative to another value.
+It consists of a decimal or integer number immediately followed (without whitespace) by the percent sign, '''%'''.}}
+{{Data_Type_Page
-{{Summary_Section|Percentages are expressed relative to other measurements, such as an element's dimensions, and can fall outside the 0%-100% range.
-What percentages are relative to is different for every property and is specified in the “Percentages” row of its definition.}}
+|Content=Percentages are expressed relative to other measurements, such as an element's dimensions, and can fall outside the 0%-100% range.
+What percentages are relative to is different for every property and is specified in the “Percentages” row of its definition.
-{{Data_Type_Page}}
+}}
 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
 |Language=CSS
 |Code=.box {
-	/* Make an ellipse */
+	width: 80%;
+          /* relative to the parent container's
+              content width */

 	border-radius: 50%;
+          /* relative to this box's height or width;
+              the computed value will be different
+              in the x and y directions, creating an ellipse. */

+	font-size: 120%;
+          /* relative to the inherited font size */
 }
 }}
 }}